theakhinabraham/grocer-grocery-store-manager/README.md

   ```
 <br>

+6. Rename `grocer-grocery-store-manager` folder to `myFolder`
-6. Open the folder `myFolder` in your code editor (I use VS Code) & start coding.
+7. Open the folder `myFolder` in your code editor (I use VS Code) & start coding.
-7. Download PHP Extensions in VS Code
+8. Download PHP Extensions in VS Code
-8. Run Apache and MySQL in Xampp
+9. Run Apache and MySQL in Xampp
-9. Go to Chrome Browser and go to `http://localhost/myFolder/` to run the program
+10. Go to Chrome Browser and go to `http://localhost/myFolder/` to run the program
-10. Create a database named `grocer` with 3 tables in `http://localhost/phpmyadmin/`
+11. Create a database named `grocer` with 3 tables in `http://localhost/phpmyadmin/`

 (If not working: do check PORT number issues in Xampp)